Toggle menu

 Any applicant who deliberately worsens their housing circumstances will have any priority removed and will be placed into Band 4 for a period of six months.

-Examples of worsening circumstances may include:
+Examples of deliberate worsening circumstances may include:

 • giving up a tenancy or secure housing for no good reason